-Looking for somewhere to take the family out to eat where the menu isn't all nuggets and pizza?
-We pick the best restaurants, that also happen to be child friendly, near the big tourist attractions
+Looking for somewhere to take the family out to eat where the menu isn't nuggets and pizza?
+We pick the best restaurants, that also happen to be child-friendly, near to London's biggest tourist attractions

 Museum Mile - Natural History, Science and V&A Museum